 - 3.1 The Sustainable Community Strategy, a central document for the Council and its partners, provides an evidenced-based framework through which actions and shared performance targets can be developed and communicated. - 3.2 The previous Sustainable Community Strategy included targets which were also part of the Local Area Agreement (LAA).
-In October 2010 the coalition government announced the ending of government performance management of local authorities through LAAs.
-Nevertheless, the Council and its Partners need to maintain some form of effective performance management framework to:- - Measure progress towards our own objectives for the improvement of the quality of life in Halton. - Meet the government's expectation that we will publish performance information. - 3.3 Thus, following extensive research and analysis and consultation with all stakeholder groups including Elected Members, partners and the local community and representative groups, a new SCS (2011 26) was approved by the Council on 20th April 2011.
+In October 2010, the coalition government announced the ending of government performance management of local authorities through LAAs.
+Nevertheless, the Council and its Partners need to maintain some form of effective performance management framework to:- - Measure progress towards our own objectives for the improvement of the quality of life in Halton. - Meet the Government's expectation that we will publish performance information. - 3.3 The new Sustainable Community Strategy and its associated "living" 5 year delivery plan (2011-16) identifies five community priorities that will form the basis of collective partnership intervention and action over the five year period.

-- 3.4 The new Sustainable Community Strategy and its associated "living" 5 year delivery plan (2011-16), identifies five community priorities that will form the basis of collective partnership intervention and action over the coming five years.
-The strategy is informed by and brings together national and local priorities and is aligned to other local delivery plans such as that of the Halton Children's Trust.
-By being a "living" document it will provide sufficient flexibility to evolve as continuing changes within the public sector continue to emerge, for example the restructuring of the NHS and Public Health delivery, and the delivery of the 'localism' agenda. - 3.5 As such, articulating the partnership's ambition in terms of community outcomes and meaningful measures and targets to set the anticipated rate of change and track performance over time, will further support effective decision making and resource allocation. - 3.6 Placeholder measures have also been included where new services are to be developed or new performance information is to be captured, in response to legislative changes; for which baselines for will be established in 2011/12 or 2012/13, against which future services will be monitored. - 3.7 Attached as Appendix 1 is a report on progress for the period to yearend 31st March 2014, which includes a summary of all indicators for the Children &Young People's priority within the SCS. - 3.8 An annual 'light touch review' of targets contained within the SCS, has also been conducted to ensure that targets remain realistic over the 5 year plan to 'close the gaps' in performance against regional and statistical neighbours.
-This review has been conducted with all Lead Officers being requested to review targets for 2014/15, 2015/16 and 2016/17.
-Targets were thus updated where appropriate in the light of actual/ anticipated performance.
-All SCS measures are included in the draft medium term Directorate Business Plans 2014-15 - 3.10 The Children and Young People's Policy and Performance Board is also asked to consider the inclusion of any additional measures to the above set to "narrow gaps" in performance where appropriate or respond to legislative/ policy changes; thereby ensuring that all measures remain "fit for purpose".
+- 3.4 The strategy is informed by and brings together national and local priorities and is aligned to other local delivery plans such as that of the Halton Children's Trust.
+By being a "living" document it will provide sufficient flexibility to evolve as continuing changes within the public sector continue to emerge, for example the restructuring of the NHS and Public Health delivery, and the delivery of the 'localism' agenda. - 3.5 As such, articulating the partnership's ambition in terms of community outcomes and meaningful measures and track performance over time, will further support effective decision making and resource allocation. - 3.7 Attached as Appendix 1 is a report on progress for the period to 31st March 2014, which includes a summary of all indicators for the Environment and Regeneration priority within the SCS.